Pmvita/SMB-Finance-OS/docs/contributing.md

 # Contributing Guide

-Thank you for your interest in contributing to SMB Finance OS!
+Thank you for your interest in contributing to Trident Financial OS!
 This guide will help you understand our development workflow and contribution process.

 ## 🚀 Quick Start